Skip to content

 • Add Clamp 2.

-• As clamp 2 target, select volumes 6 - 8.
+• As clamp 2 target, select the magnet and driver pole volumes (6 - 8).
 Example image

-• Add Magnetic force coupling with Magnetism A.
+• Add Magnetic force to couple Solid mechanics with Magnetism A.

-• As current flow target, select volume 9.
+• As current flow target, select the coil volume (9).
 Example image

 • Add Constraint.

-• As constraint value, select 0.
+• Set constraint value to 0.
 Example image

 • Add Lump V/I cut.